Lighthouses of the United States: Kentucky

 - Coast Guard Lifesaver Memorial

 - 1976.
 Active; focal plane 29 ft (9 m); green flash every 4 s.
 33 ft (10 m) round cylindrical caisson; the light is shown from a mast that also carries a square green daymark.
 The caisson is painted with diagonal black and white stripes in a "zebra" pattern.
-No photo available, but Google has a satellite view.
+A 2013 photo is available, and Google has a street view and a good aerial view.
 The light marks the point where westbound vessels enter a narrow passage between the south bank of the Ohio River and Shippingport Island in downtown Louisville.
 Located at the end of a partially submerged jetty extending from the southeastern tip of Shippingport Island.
 Accessible only by boat, but easily seen from the Louisville Riverwalk near the 9th street interchange of the I-64 expressway.
 Site status unknown.
 Owner/site manager: U.S. Coast Guard.
 USCG 5-26780.